Elinor Florence, Author

 And here are the anti-aircraft guns themselves, known as ack-ack guns for the distinctive sound that they made.
 The English coast was heavily defended.

-In the excellent Ken Follett thriller called Eye of the Needle, a German spy (code-named Needle, and played by Donald Sutherland in the movie) has photos of the fake army which he has to get back to headquarters in Berlin, so he can blow the whistle before the invasion begins.
-(To see my list of favourite wartime novels, click: Best Wartime Fiction.)
+In the excellent Ken Follett thriller titled Eye of the Needle, a German spy (code-named Needle, and played by Donald Sutherland in the movie) has photos of the fake army which he has to get back to headquarters in Berlin, so he can blow the whistle before the invasion begins.
+(See my list of favourite wartime novels here: Best Wartime Fiction.)

 But the deception went much farther than visual.